Page Curve of Effective Hawking Radiation

 which is the Neumann boundary condition proposed by Takayanagi in \cite{1105.5165}.
-This condition is too strong and gives more constraint equations than the degrees of freedom, so in \cite{1701.04275, 1701.07202}, the following mixed boundary condition is proposed by Chu et al.
+However, the condition (\ref{Ncondition}) is too strong which gives more constraint equations than the degrees of freedom.
+In \cite{1701.04275, 1701.07202}, Chu et al proposed the following mixed boundary condition,